 Downscaling doesn’t matter too much since nobody really ends up using it, unless viewing 4k content on a sub 4k display (but so few content is 4k).
 Go for higher quality settings, like Jinc or SSIM.
 Again we have the graphs that indicate picture quality and artifacts.

 Uh oh, time for image upscaling, a major reason people use madVR.
-Here is where you can kill your performance even with a NVIDIA TITAN Xp, and probably with a TITAN V too.
+Here is where you can kill your performance even with the flagship NVIDIA TITAN card.
 The same comments about chroma upscaling algorithms listed above apply here too.
-I use NGU Anti-Alias on both my GTX 1060 and GTX 1080 Ti, but set to High quality on the GTX 1080 Ti and Medium on the GTX 1060.
+I use NGU Anti-Alias even on a GTX 1060; a GTX 1080 Ti can run it on High while the GTX 1060 can only handle Medium.
 That’s for luma doubling.
 I let madVR decide on quadrupling for everything but if you’re watching say 720p content on a 1440p or 5k display, or 1080p content on a 4k display, it might be helpful to force quadrupling (there is a setting here that auto forces it under these conditions).
 I’m not convinced a GTX 1080 Ti can handle that smoothly though.
 Again, your own experimentation is required here.

 Under Rendering settings, we have Smooth Motion.
 Use it!
 Again we see madVR being proactive: I use the setting that enables smooth motion only if there would be judder without it, so as to avoid the nasty soap opera effect.
 The setting below that, seen in the screenshot below, is potentially more aggressive but should not produce the soap opera effect due to its logic.
 So that is a good option too.
 Most movies and TV shows are 24 FPS for reference, so on a 60 Hz display the first two options would not use smooth motion in such content, but on a 120 Hz display it definitely would with the 2nd option and may or may not with the 1st option.